rachelkd/obsidian-garden/src/site/notes/000 Zettlekasten/Week 6 Lecture.md

 		- → cheating
 3. Rejection Rule
 	- If you first looked at the p-value then changed the p-value, that is problematic
-	- You had to look at the data first to compute the p-value → **peeking**
+	- You had to look at the data first to compute the p-value → **peeking** → not acceptable

 <br>